mtao/nyu-intro-to-computer-science/slides/exam-3-review.md

 ## Overview

-The exam will take place during class time in person on paper .
+The exam will take place Wed 18th at 4:00 to 5:50 in person on paper .
+(This is what albert says).
 It will be composed of two parts:

 name: prior-knowledge